Ancient Greek law: Public and private cases in Athens

+The Athenian system included many procedural subtypes beyond this basic division, with homicide pursued by dike phonou (a private suit), defamation by dike kakegorias, desertion by graphe lipotaxiou, and many other specialized proceedings.
+Procedures often overlapped, allowing plaintiffs to choose from multiple legal avenues.
+For example, a magistrate who took a bribe could be prosecuted through at least seven different procedures, ranging from eisangelia (impeachment) to euthynai (end-of-term audit), each with different consequences for both accuser and accused.

-Ostracism
+Ostracism in Athens

 Ostracism was an Athenian practice done in an attempt to preserve democracy.
 This practice began shortly after the first invasion of Greece during the Greco-Persian Wars around 490 BC.
 The idea of ostracisms was spurred after the earlier tyrant of Athens, Hippias, accompanied the Persians to the Battle of Marathon with hopes of regaining control of Athens.
 The goal of this procedure was to prevent anyone with too much influence becoming a tyrant in Athens, such as Hippias.
 Annually, a vote would take place to decide if Athens was in danger of possible tyranny.
 If there was a majority of those who said yes, another vote would occur two months later to decide which person was to be ostracized.
 If a man received over 6,000 ostracons with their name scratched on them, they were to be placed into exile for a minimum of ten years.